BryanSwie/Waveshare-esp32-s3-infrared-camera/README.md

 ## License

 This project is open source.
-Please credit original authors when using or modifying.

 ## Acknowledgments